 1. Add Shape to the Stair

 Let’s face it, straight staircases are a little boring.
 They can also be a bit clunky when they feature the traditional newel post to newel post approach.
-And whilst a spiral and helical staircase certainly adds the wow factor, they can be impractical and take up a large amount of floor space.
+And whilst a spiral and helical staircase certainly add the wow factor, they can be impractical and take up a large amount of floor space.

-Straight flights can be transformed into feature staircases by incorporating aspects such as flared treads or double bull nose treads.
+Straight flights can be transformed into feature staircases by incorporating aspects such as flared treads or double bullnose treads.

 Or why not consider using curves to provide some shape to the staircase; for example, a fantail staircase provides a subtle yet stylish design which is guaranteed to make an impact.

 2. Open Up the Space with Cut Stringers

 The stringer section of a staircase traditionally provides some structural support to the treads.
 However, rather than using a standard closed stringer which rises past the treads, why not use an open stringer where the balusters sit directly on the treads?

 This can transform the look and feel of the staircase, making it lighter and less of a solid structure.